codevakure/void-clone/cleanup-docs/AUTHENTICATION_GUIDE.md

 ## Overview

-This document outlines the Microsoft proprietary authentication services that were removed from Void Editor and provides comprehensive guidance for implementing custom authentication solutions.
+This document outlines the Microsoft proprietary authentication services that were removed from Zap Editor and provides comprehensive guidance for implementing custom authentication solutions.

 ## Removed Microsoft Authentication Services